Ben Okri On Freedom

 Join us for the rare opportunity to hear from acclaimed novelist, poet and playwright Ben Okri as he interrogates our perceptions of freedom and unites us in a powerful call to arms.

 Most of us are fortunate enough to navigate our lives with free will.
-The choices we make about our jobs, our families, our friends – and simple daily tasks – all stem from a series of personal decisions we ourselves have made.
+The choices we make about our jobs, our families, our friends – and simple daily tasks – all stem from a series of personal decisions we ourselves are believed to have made.
 However, we often feel overwhelmed and powerless when it comes to world events.
 There are systemic challenges that make us feel this way, that make us feel as if our freedom of choice has no meaningful consequence on the world.

 Like no other time in history, we are able to bear witness to wars and conflicts, the tragic plight of those seeking asylum, the irreversible effects of climate change, the influence of technology on our media, privacy and our very notions of truth – we now see, firsthand, the increasing inequality pervading our communities.
 Are we free to flourish as human beings in a society with such systemic barriers to doing so?
 What does freedom really mean if it only exists within our narrow focus of daily life?